uta0x89/personal-notes/README.md

-# Personal notes on ethereum research
+# Personal notes on Ethereum research

 ## Introduction
 This repository is for personal notes regarding my research on Ethereum.